nikitavoloboev/data/focusing/rules.md

 ## Work
 - Center work around [Focus Trello Board](focusing.md).
 Make calendar events based on it.
 - Do deep work.
-Minimise distractions.
+Minimize distractions.
 Say __no__ to things.
 Set constraints.
-- Prioritise.
+- Prioritize.
 Do important things first.
 Be clear on what I want to achieve.
 Think long term.
 - [Do one thing at a time](../research/solving-problems.md).
 Resist temptations.
 Remove friction.
 - Think about the problem I want to solve.
 Don't give up.
 Don't rush things.
 - Always breathe fresh air.
 Don't stay indoors for long.
 Open windows or go outside on breaks.
-- If my mind wanders and avoids doing the task, take a walk and do some exercice.
+- If my mind wanders and avoids doing the task, take a walk and do some exercise.
 - Do things that scale with time.
 - Reuse other people's work.
 - Use the right tool for the job.
 Only when you master a tool, do you learn when not to use it.
 Learn new tools.